 The game took six years to develop and was finally released in Japan in 1996.
 After the original games, called "Pocket Monsters Aka and Midori" (Red and Green), skyrocketed to success, they transitioned to the United States two years later under the name "Pokémon Red and Blue."
 It became incredibly popular, spawning a television show, card game, sequels, spin-off games and more merchandise than could be believed.

-Twenty years later, Pokémon is still a genuine phenomenon.
-Just how big is that phenomenon?
-According to Nintendo, Pokémon is one of the best-selling game franchises worldwide, having sold more than 277 million copies of video game software as of September 2015.
-In that same time, the company shipped more than 21.5 billion Pokémon cards, which were translated into 11 different languages and sold in 74 different countries.
-The Pokémon cartoons air in 93 different countries, and the movies based on that cartoon have brought in hundreds of millions of dollars at the worldwide box office.
+More than 20 years later, Pokémon is still a genuine phenomenon.
+Just how big?
+According to Nintendo, Pokémon is one of the best-selling game franchises worldwide, having sold more than 340 million copies of video game software as of March 2019.
+The company also shipped more than 27.2 billion Pokémon cards, which were translated into 13 different languages and sold in 74 different countries.
+Meanwhile, the Pokémon cartoons air all over the world, and the movies based on that cartoon have brought in hundreds of millions of dollars at the worldwide box office.

 Why does it remain such a powerhouse?

 Steve Black Jr. is the host of the "It's Super Effective" podcast, a show that has been examining all aspects of Pokémon fandom since 2010.
 We asked him about the longevity of Pokémon, and he told us by email that the single largest contributing factor in Pokémon's constant popularity over is consistency: "Any Pokémon player can step away and months or years later jump back in and know that there is the same flow of anime, games, and merchandise on the market."